 For more on washing your bike, check out my post: How To Wash Your Dirt Bike Properly

-Riding a Dirt Bike in sand can be the fastest way to destroy a bike, but if you take the time to prepare your dirt bike for sand, it won’t be a problem.
+Riding a Dirt Bike in the sand can be the fastest way to destroy a bike, but if you take the time to prepare your dirt bike for sand, it won’t be a problem.
 I’ve been riding dirt bikes in the sand for over 30 years, and have never had any issues.
 Despite all the dangers, it sure is a lot of fun!

 Leaky fork seals?
 They may just need cleaning: How To Clean Leaky Fork Seals